Ansys’ Global Autonomous Vehicle Study highlights consumer attitudes toward autonomous aircraft

 "Autonomous aircraft are likely to enter service over the next decade, targeting both intra-city and inter-city travel, primarily used in air freight and air taxi business models.
 Further automation in large commercial jets will be gradual, first starting with single pilot operations, followed by fully autonomous operations," said Priyanka Chimakurthi, senior research analyst at Frost & Sullivan.
 "Undoubtedly, automation will continue to transform air transport, as it has done over the past few decades.
 However, it will have to overcome numerous challenges, starting with passenger perception, practical constraints as well as battery and propulsion technologies."

-To learn more about ANSYS solutions for the aerospace industry, please visit www.ansys.com/A-D.
+To learn more about Ansys solutions for the aerospace industry, please visit www.ansys.com/autonomous.